ericsonga/APCSAReview/_sources/Strings/sMethods.rst

    :answer_c: H
    :answer_d: h
    :correct: a
    :feedback_a: Strings are immutable, meaning they don't change.
-Any method that that changes a string returns a new string.
+Any method that changes a string returns a new string.
 So s1 never changes.
    :feedback_b: This would be true if the question was what is the value of s2 and it was substring(0,2) not (0,1)
    :feedback_c: This would be true if the question was what is the value of s2, not s1.
    :feedback_d: This would be true if the question was what is the value of s3, not s1.